-Identifying the cause of blood in the stool begins with your gastroenterologist interviewing you to obtain a thorough medical history and performing a comprehensive physical examination.
-This may be followed by laboratory testing of the blood and stool, and often your doctor will recommend an upper endoscopy or colonoscopy, which are the best tests for determining the cause of bleeding.
+Diagnosing the cause of blood in your stool begins with your gastroenterologist reviewing your medical history and performing a comprehensive physical examination.
+You'll probably need blood and stool sample tests, and in some cases an upper endoscopy or colonoscopy to determine the cause of your bleeding.

-Upper endoscopy and colonoscopy are procedures performed by your gastroenterologist to directly examine the inside of the intestinal tract with a flexible camera.
-The procedures offer the ability to obtain biopsies to assist with making a diagnosis, and in some instances, to treat a cause of bleeding.
+Upper endoscopy and colonoscopy are procedures that allow your gastroenterologist to directly examine the inside of your intestinal tract with a flexible camera.
+These minimally invasive procedures also enable your provider to gather tissue for biopsies, and in some instances, to treat the cause of the bleeding.